 - Never use a cooking range to increase the temperature in your home.

 - Have fireplaces, chimneys, gas or oil furnaces, and coal and wood stoves professionally checked and cleaned annually.

-The ultimate thing you can do for your heating equipment is to make sure it’s not only all set to keep you warm all winter but also safe, is to call for your furnace tune-up.
+The ultimate thing you can do for your heating equipment is to make sure it’s not only all set to keep your family warm all winter but also safe, is to call for your heating tune-up.
 During your fall tune-up, D.A.
-Bennett Service Experts Heating & Air Conditioning will check to make sure your heating system is operating safely with a full multi-point inspection and cleaning.
+Bennett will check to be sure your heating system is operating safely with a full multi-point inspection and cleaning.
 Call 518-205-3324 today and ask how you can save on a fall tune-up through November 25th.